As I cruise through my first week on Whole30 I am cautiously optimistic.

 Buying all this food from a store and shoving it in my mouth is not hard.
 There is no end to what you can purchase at a store and consume.
-Even on the Whole30 – there is still almost limitless options.
+Even on the Whole30 – there are still almost limitless options.
 There’s the produce section – good golly.
-There’s the dried fruit and nut section – tons of options there.
-There’s the meat cases (I’m not eating store bought meat – but there’s plenty of it).
+There is the dried fruit and nut section – tons of options there.
+There is the meat cases (I’m not eating store bought meat – but there’s plenty of it).
 ANNNNND there’s the frozen and canned fruits and veggies.
 Really?
-The sky’s the limit – if you want to do a Whole30 you can eat sooooo much.
+The sky is the limit – if you want to do a Whole30 you can eat sooooo much.

 It’s not bad.
 It’s not hard.
 You should do it with me.
 It’s really fun.

 Truthfully, Whole30 is not all that different from the way I eat on a daily basis.